panzerdp/dmitripavlutin.com/content/posts/112-timeout-vs-promise/index.md

 // logs 'Timed out!'
 ```

-Open the demo and look at the console.
+Open the [demo](https://jsitor.com/kslO11KZW5) and look at the console.
 Hm... same result!

-Even `setTimeout(..., 0)` being called before `Promise.resolve(true).then(...)`, still, `'Resolved!'` is logged first, then `'Timed out!'`.
+`setTimeout(..., 0)` is called before `Promise.resolve(true).then(...)`.
+However, `'Resolved!'` is still logged before `'Timed out!'`.

-The experiment has demonstrated that an immediately resolved promise is faster than an immediate timeout.
+The experiment has demonstrated that an immediately resolved promise is processed before an immediate timeout.
 The big question is... *why does it happen?*

+## 2. Task queue vs job queue

+What's related with the asynchornous JavaScript can be answered by investigating the event loop behavior.
+The question asked above can be found in how event loop processes
+promises and `setTimeout()`.

+JavaScript is a single-threaded.
+At any point in time, JavaScript executes only one function.

+## 3. Summary